-|Local and International Affairs||Chairman||Click here||Click here|
+|State & International Affairs||Chairman||Click here||Click here|

 State Representative Tony Rivero is a Republican representing one of the two seats in the Arizona House of Representatives in District 21.

 After winning election to Peoria's Acacia District on the City Council by a landslide in 2010, he quickly earned a reputation as an advocate for Fiscal Responsibility and Open Government.